jackabox/svelte-tailwindcss-boilerplate/README.md

 **Work In Progress**

-# Svelte, Routing, Tailwind CSS
+# Svelte + Tailwind CSS

-This is a basic boilerplate to get off the ground with Svelte, Routing and Tailwind CSS (along with Purge CSS).
+This is a basic boilerplate to get off the ground with Svelte and Tailwind CSS (along with Purge CSS).

-This repository alos links to an article I wrote at [https://jackwhiting.co.uk](https://jackwhiting.co.uk)
+This repository alos links to an article I wrote at [https://jackwhiting.co.uk](https://jackwhiting.co.uk/posts/setting-up-svelte-and-integrating-tailwind-css/)

 ## Setup